PLN-team/pyPLNmodels/paper/paper.md

 The `statsmodels` [@statsmodels] is a Python library providing classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests and statistical data exploration.
-Notably, It handles count data through the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
+Notably, it handles count data through the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
 We stand out from this package by allowing covariance between features and performing Principal Component Analysis suitable to count data.